Peeling or Sloughing Skin in Horses

 • This condition is not common in horses, but the risk of infection requires prompt intervention

-A Closer Look: What is Peeling or Sloughing Skin in Horses?
+A closer look: Peeling or Sloughing Skin in Horses

 This symptom is uncommon in horses, but horses with open skin sores are at risk of developing secondary bacterial infections.
 Horses with peeling or sloughing skin require prompt veterinary care to begin treatment.
 Horses that show symptoms such as swelling of the limbs and small red spots on the gums require immediate veterinary intervention, as they may have the life-threatening condition strangles (purpura hemorrhagica).

 The severity of sloughing is directly related to the surface area that is covered by the peeling/sloughing.
 This can range from a small patch of skin to multiple limbs/areas affected.
-Horses that have large areas affected are typically very painful, and may have limited mobility or show signs of lameness.
+Horses that have large areas affected are typically very painful.

 After completing a physical examination and medical history, a number of tests can be done to determine the underlying cause, including: